OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 - Broadcast the data on TCP:7001
 - Host Web Pages to display the data, manage the system, manage the log files.

-The server (aka Mux) will be automatically started when the Raspberry Pi boots.
+The server (aka _Mux_) will be automatically started when the Raspberry Pi boots.
 In this example, the multiplexer is driven by the configuration file `nmea.mux.gps.nmea-fwd.yaml`.

 > _Reminder_ : The `server` is a component that can
 > - Create its own hotspot network
+>   - For details, see the scripts like `rc.local.ssd1306.gps.sh`, `connect-network.sh`, `disable-hotspot.sh`
 > - Read the NMEA flow and manage the data (transform, forward, log, etc)
 > - Serve static HTML requests (HTML, JS, CSS, images, etc)
 > - Serve REST requests